Posted in: GeneralFebruary 28, 2014 3:24 pm

 The Palace Theatre

 The story of Britain’s greatest and most iconic ever band is playing between at the historic Palace Theatre in Manchester.
 Let It Be incorporates the iconic music of The Beatles and gives you hours of spectacular performance, packed with over 40 of The Beatles greatest hits.
 Having enjoyed a successful run on London’s West End, this international hit show invites you along to celebrate the legacy of the world’s greatest rock ‘n’ roll band.
 Described by the Daily Telegraph as ‘A non-stop parade of hits’ this show is a must for any fan of British music.
-Tickets prices for the show range from £16.90 to £47.90 and runs from 28th of February to the 8th of March.
+Ticket prices for the show range from £16.90 to £47.90 and runs from 28th of February to the 8th of March.

 Manchester Opera House